-One of the most complex issues faced by the church today is the question of how we reconcile our faith with the history of European colonization and the widespread human oppression that occurred under the guise of Christianity from the sixteenth to the nineteenth centuries.
-Most churches nowadays outsource the training of their musicians and music directors to the academic institutions of Western art music, which by and large still teach a curriculum that was developed in the late nineteenth century to promote a Eurocentric canon and the idea of "Western" cultural superiority over "primitive" others.
-Sadly, as a result these attitudes and assumptions still persist in many churches today.
+One of the most complex issues faced by the church today is the question of how we reconcile our Christian faith with the history of European colonization and the reality of widespread oppression that occurred under the guise of Christianity from the sixteenth through the twentieth centuries.
+Since most churches nowadays outsource the training of their musicians and music directors to the academic institutions of Western art music, they are influenced by and large by a music education curriculum that was developed in the late nineteenth century specifically to promote a Eurocentric canon, and the idea of "Western" superiority over "primitive" cultural others.
+As a result, these attitudes and assumptions still persist in many churches today.

 "Incarnation is basically 'content meeting form.'
 The Gospel is not an ethereal, conceptual message.
 It is an enfleshed reality.
 We are not robotic copycats of a message.
 We are the message.
 Therefore, form matters.
 Therefore, our worship music should reflect our cultures and, potentially, the mishmash of cultures that have responded to the Gospel."

-Decolonization is not about getting rid of church organs, or abandoning "traditional" choral hymns in order to replace them with banjos and African American spirituals.
-In many cases, this would only serve to replicate old colonial patterns of objectification and appropriation.
-Deep discernment is needed in order to determine what "decolonization" looks like within any particular worshipping community.
-For churches who are interested in beginning this work, I highly recommend the following two articles as starting point for conversation about some of the underlying values embedded in Western classical music:
+Decolonization is not about getting rid of church organs, or abandoning all "traditional" choral hymns in order to replace them with guitars, banjos, or African American spirituals.
+In many cases, this would only replicate colonial patterns of objectification and appropriation.
+Deep discernment is needed in order to determine what "decolonization" looks like within a particular worshipping community.
+For churches who are interested in beginning this work, I highly recommend the following two articles as a starting point for conversation about some of the underlying values embedded in Western music education: